ChronoInferna/commandlinelab/README.md

    This will probably return something like `/home/your_username` on Linux or Mac, or `C:\Users\your_username` on Windows.

-2. List all files and directories in your current directory:
+2. List all files and directories in your current directory using the `ls` (list) command:

    ```bash
    ls
    ```

 > [!NOTE]
 > You can pass in "flags", usually marked with a dash, e.g. `ls -l` for detailed information or `ls -a` to include hidden files.
 You can also combine flags, e.g. `ls -la` to show all files in detail.

-3. Change to your home directory:
+3. Change to your home directory using `cd` (change directory):

    ```bash
    cd ~
    ```

 > [!IMPORTANT]
 > The `~` symbol represents your home directory.
 You can also use `cd` without any arguments to go to your home directory.

-4. Create a new directory called `cli_lab`:
+4. Create a new directory called `cli_lab` using `mkdir` (make directory):

    ```bash
     mkdir cli_lab
    ```

 > [!NOTE]
 > Feel free to to make whatever directory structure you want, especially if you want to store all your other school stuff here.
 It is your computer after all!
 For the sake of this lab, we will assume you are creating a directory called `cli_lab` in your home directory.

 5. Change into the `cli_lab` directory: